DavidVillalobos/tiny-editor/doc/install.md

 	The g ++ command also has its particular syntax that we must know and respect in order to write and execute the compilation
 	commands correctly.

-# MinGW installation

->	We start the Mingw program, it probably already starts by itself, but you can search for it in Windows as "MINGW".
+We start the Mingw program, it probably already starts by itself, but you can search for it in Windows as "MINGW".
 We proceed to install the C++ compiler (G++).

 	1. Select the Basic Setup category.
 	2. We mark the option of mingw32-gcc-g ++ - bin, selecting "Mark for Installation"